 In some cases, the individual entities keep their individuality and simply operate under a joint venture agreement.
-Whichever route is taken, the parties in the JV contribute towards the running of the company and share in both the profits and the losses, according to the joint venture agreement.
+Whichever route is taken, the parties in the joint venture contribute towards the running of the company and share in both the profits and the losses, according to the joint venture agreement.

-Yes.
-There is such a thing as a joint venture franchise model.
-Franchise joint ventures are growing in popularity because it is a model that benefits both the franchisor and the franchisee.
-The advantages for the franchisor are:
+Joint venture franchises are growing in popularity because it is a model that benefits both the franchisor and the franchisee.

-- They keep more control over their brand and have a driven partner with an invested interest in the success of the business, as they will have contributed financially.
+- They can keep more control over their brand and have a driven partner with an invested interest in the success of the business, as they will have contributed financially.

 - They will receive the upfront fee from the new venture (which is a franchise), as well as the royalty and marketing contribution.

-- They know that if they decide the franchise joint venture is not for them, the franchisor will more than likely be willing to purchase their share of the business.
+- They can know that if they decide the franchise joint venture is not for them, the franchisor will more than likely be willing to purchase their share of the business.